Religion. Suicide. Abortion. Sexual Abuse. Failed First Love. Grief. Depression.

 The book The Mothers does not hold back on the issues it addresses.
 But although these topics seem heavy, the author Brit Bennett does such an excellent job with her writing and character building that you don’t feel weighed down by the story once it’s over.
 It feels real.

 At the core of this story is an abortion that beautiful Nadia Turner, the main character feels like she must have.
-She doesn’t confide in anyone including her boyfriend, she’s just hell bent on getting one.
-This book tackles the choice women make when they either have an abortion and pursue the rest of their lives and their dreams or not to have one and birth life.
-The idea is that both choices comes with costs and for Nadia, having a child would mean halting her dreams of going to college and becoming successful to stay at home, where being home meant dealing with grief and depression that her heart could no longer take.
+She doesn’t confide in anyone including her boyfriend, she’s just hell-bent on getting one.
+This book tackles the choice women make when they either have an abortion and pursue the rest of their lives and their dreams or become a mother.
+The idea is that both choices come with costs and for Nadia, having a child would mean halting her dreams of going to college and becoming successful to stay at home, where being home meant dealing with grief and depression that her heart could no longer take.

-If you’re into podcasts, For Colored Nerds on itunes has an amazing interview with the author Britt Bennet who gives further perspective into the narrative of this story.
+If you’re into podcasts, For Colored Nerds on iTunes has an amazing interview with the author Britt Bennet who gives further perspective into the narrative of this story.